All Episodes

 Oh, one of my all-time favorite tunes, Al Wilson.

-And show and tell here on Open Line Friday, Rush Limbaugh at Christmas time.
+And show and tell here on Open Line Friday, Rush Limbaugh, at Christmastime.

-Favor time of year, too, especially when I'm in Florida.
+Favorite time of year, too, especially when I'm in Florida.

-That's rush at eIBNet.com.
+That's rush at EIBnet.com.

-All right, conflict diamonds, I know exactly what this is.
+All right, Conflict Diamonds, I know exactly what this is.

 The challenge is going to be exposing it to you as the fraud that it is.

-Uh so how about this?
+So, how about this?

-I spearhead a new movement, terrorist-free oil.
+How about, folks, I spearhead a new movement, terrorist-free oil.

-Yes, a lofty goal.
+Yes, the lofty goal.

 That's war against us.

-Well, I guess that's okay.
+Oh, I guess that's okay.

-Outgoing UN Secretary General Kofi Anon will ask today how the international community can allow the horror in Sudan's Darfur region to continue and say there is more than enough blame to share around the world.
+Outgoing UN Secretary General Kofi Annan will ask today how the international community can allow the horror in Sudan's Darfur region to continue and say there is more than enough blame to share around the world.

 No, I will not resign.

-Above all, we must not wait To take action until genocide is actually happening.
+Above all, we must not wait to take action until genocide is actually happening.

-No mention of Iraq, no mention of North Korea.
+All right, so Kofi Annan, no mention of Iraq, no mention of North Korea.

 This is not quite his farewell speech, but it's close.